skx/sos/README.md

     * Because the download service runs on port `9992` it is assumed that corporate firewalls would deny access.
     * We assume you'll configure an Apache/nginx/similar reverse-proxy to access the files via a host like `http://objects.example.com/`.

 * It is assumed you might wish to restrict uploads to particular clients, rather than allow the world to make uploads.
-The simplest way of doing this is to use a local firewall.
+The simplest way of doing this is to use your firewall to filter access to port `9991`.

-* The blob-servers should be reachable by the hosts running the API-service, but they should not be publicly visible.
+* The blob-servers must be reachable by the host(s) running the API-service, but they should not be publicly visible.
-    * If your blob-servers are exposed to the internet remote users could [use the API](API.md) to download all your content.
+    * If your blob-servers are exposed to the internet remote users could [use the API](API.md) to spider and download all your content.

 * None of the servers need to be launched as root, because they don't bind to privileged ports, or require special access.
     * **NOTE**: [issue #6](https://github.com/skx/sos/issues/6) improved the security of the `blob-server` by invoking `chroot()`.
 However `chroot()` will fail if the server is not launched as root, which is harmless.

-* Scaling when your data is too large to fit upon a single `blob-server`:
+* You can also read about scaling when your data is too large to fit upon a single `blob-server`:
    * [Read about scaling SoS](SCALING.md)